sungsoo-ahn/2025/_posts/2025-04-28-feature-geometry.md

 $$
 for any pair of causally separable concepts $W$ and $Z$.

-> Note that this definition allows the inner product $<a,b>=0 \forall (a,b) : a\ne b$ to be a causal inner product.
+> Comment: Note that this definition allows the inner product $<a,b>=0 \forall (a,b) : a\ne b$ to be a causal inner product.
 As we show, the whitening transformation they apply as an explicit example of a causal inner product does indeed make almost everything almost orthogonal.

-This choice turns out to have the key property that it unifies the unembedding and embedding representations:
+This choice turns out to have the key property that it unifies the unembedding and embedding representations <d-cite key="park2024linearrepresentationhypothesisgeometry"></d-cite>:

 $\textbf{Theorem 3.2 (Unification of Representations).}$ Suppose that, for any concept $W$, there exist concepts $$ \{ Z_i \} _{i=1}^{d-1} $$ such that each $$Z_i$$ is causally separable with $$W$$ and $$\{ \overline{\gamma}_W \} \cup \{ \overline{\gamma}_{Z_i} \}_{i=1}^{d-1}$$ is a basis of $$\mathbb{R}^d$$.
 If $$\langle \cdot, \cdot \rangle_\mathcal{C}$$ is a causal inner product, then the Riesz isomorphism $$\overline{\gamma} \mapsto \langle \overline{\gamma}, \cdot \rangle_\mathcal{C}$$, for $$\overline{\gamma} \in \overline{\Gamma}$$, maps the unembedding representation $$\overline{\gamma}_W$$ of each concept $$W$$ to its embedding representation $$\overline{\lambda}_W$$: